rdevries-thoughtworks/leap_se/pages/docs/client/testers-howto.md

 Fetching latest development code
 --------------------------------

-Normally, testing the latest client bundles \<standalone-bundle\> should be enough.
+Normally, testing the latest client bundles should be enough.
 We are engaged in a three-week release cycle with minor releases that are as stable as possible.

 However, if you want to test that some issue has *really* been fixed before the next release is out (if you are testing a new provider, for